xx-liu-2244/CV_logo_detection/README.md

 ```
 $nohup python detecto_15_logos.py &
 ```
-nohup --> “not hanging up” and running the model in background. <br />
+`nohup` --> “not hanging up”, i.e. it will keep running regardless of the connection status `&` --> run the command in background <br />

 ### Prediction and Evaluation :crystal_ball:
 Logo predictions are performed through [predict_detecto_15logos.py](https://bocconi-my.sharepoint.com/:f:/g/personal/alessia_lin_studbocconi_it/Ehn6_H1j4hVGgJHL8DJq8dQBwDDedYqAR7qZ9yZVGDVliA?e=hccapm) by calculating the respective Intersection over Union (IoU).
 IoU is an evaluation metric used to measure the accuracy of an object detector on a particular dataset, especially with convolutional neural networks.
 In order to apply IoU we need:<br />